-A third (but by no means final!) feature of Revelation we should remember as we read and preach it is that it has a particular structure.
-John is teaching us how to live faithfully in between the inauguration of the last days in Jesus' life, death, resurrection and ascension, and their culmination in his impending return in glory.
+A third (but by no means readers without understanding final!) feature of Revelation we the Old Testament and the should remember as we read and preach it is that it has a particular ways in which John deploys structure.
+John is teaching us how its imagery throughout to live faithfully in between the inauguration of the last days in Jesus' his book. life, death, resurrection and ascension, and their culmination in his impending return in glory.
 The contents of the vision, from 4:1-22:5, concern this eschatological period, between the already and the not yet.
 Thus, the book moves toward the finality of Christ's return, final judgement and renewal of creation as described in chapters 20-22.